unixorn/sysadmin-reading-list/README.md

 ## Blogs and Podcasts

 * [Arrested Devops](https://www.arresteddevops.com/) is hosted by Matt Stratton, Trevor Hess, and Bridget Kromhout.
 ADO is the podcast that helps you achieve understanding, develop good practices, and operate your team and organization for maximum DevOps awesomeness.
+* [Code as Craft](http://codeascraft.com/) is Etsy's ops blog and is full of well written examples of dealing with real-world problems at scale.
 * [Kitchen Soap](http://www.kitchensoap.com/) - John Alspaw is the CTO at Etsy and writes a great blog about web operations and operating at scale and other things that are interesting to ops types.